Finders Explained – Be Careful

 Negotiation Often Requires Registration

-At the opposite end of the spectrum, consider a scenario where a firm acts as a consultant on mergers and asset sales, conducts reviews of financial reports, and provides advice to management on financial decisions.
+At the opposite end of the spectrum, consider a scenario where a firm acts as a consultant on mergers and asset sales, conducts reviews of financial reports, and advises management on financial decisions.
 The firm receives compensation based on the transactions’ outcomes and occasionally participates in the negotiation process.
 In a no-action letter, the SEC stated that the firm must register as a broker-dealer due to its involvement in negotiating and planning the transactions.

 SEC No-Action Letters